Housebuilder Taylor Wimpey axes ground rent rises

 The change follows action by the Competition and Markets Authority.

-The builder had voluntarily given formal commitments to remove the terms from leasehold contracts, the CMA said.
+The builder had voluntarily given formal commitments to remove the terms from leasehold contracts and exclude them from new contracts, the CMA said.

-The effect of these increases, which kick in every 10 years, is that people often struggle to sell or obtain a mortgage on their home.
+The effect of these increases is that people often struggle to sell or obtain a mortgage on their home.

+Affected Taylor Wimpey leaseholders will now see their ground rents remain at the original amount - that is, when the property was first sold - and they will not increase over time.

+Taylor Wimpey has also confirmed to the CMA that it has stopped selling leasehold properties with doubling ground rent clauses.

 The CMA launched enforcement action against four housing developers in September 2020.